Derby: 16th–18th centuries

 During the Civil War of 1642–1646, Derby was garrisoned by Parliamentary troops commanded by Sir John Gell, 1st Baronet, who was appointed Governor of Derby in 1643.
 These troops took part in the defence of nearby Nottingham, the siege of Lichfield, the battle of Hopton Heath and many other engagements in Nottinghamshire, Staffordshire and Cheshire, as well as successfully defending Derbyshire against Royalist armies.

 The first civic system of piped water in England was established in Derby in 1692, using wooden pipes, which was common for several centuries.
 The Derby Waterworks included waterwheel-powered pumps for raising water out of the River Derwent and storage tanks for distribution.
 This was designed and built by local engineer George Sorocold.

-Bonnie Prince Charlie set up camp at Derby on 4 December 1745, whilst on his way south to seize the British crown.
-The prince called at The George Inn on Irongate, where the Duke of Devonshire had set up his headquarters, and demanded billets for his 9,000 troops.

-He stayed at Exeter House, Full Street, where he held a "council of war".
-A replica of the room is on display at Derby Museum in the city centre.
-He had received misleading information about an army coming to meet him south of Derby.
-Although he wished to continue with his quest, he was over-ruled by his fellow officers.
-He abandoned his invasion at Swarkestone Bridge on the River Trent just a few miles south of Derby.
-As a testament to his belief in his cause, the prince – who on the march from Scotland had walked at the front of the column – made the return journey on horseback at the rear of the bedraggled and tired army.
+During the Jacobite rising of 1745, Jacobite Army troops led by Prince Charles Edward Stuart arrived in Derby on 4 December 1745, whilst on their way to London to attempt to overthrow the reigning House of Hanover.
+Stuart called at The George Inn on Irongate (where the Duke of Devonshire had set up his headquarters in late November after raising The Derbyshire Blues) and demanded billets for the 9,000 troops under his command.
+The prince stayed at Exeter House on Full Street, where he held a council of war on 5 December which decided to retreat.
+Stuart had received misleading information about a government army coming to meet him south of Derby.
+He abandoned his invasion at Swarkestone Bridge on the River Trent, a few miles south of Derby.
+The prince, who on the march from Scotland had walked at the front of the column, made the return journey on horseback at the rear of the bedraggled and tired army.

 Shrovetide football was played at Derby every year, possibly from as early as the 12th century.
 The town was split into the St Peter's and All Saints parishes, who fought to bring the ball from the Market Place to a goal within their own parishes.
 There were several attempts to ban the game, described in 1846 as "the barbarous and disgusting play of Foot-Ball, which for a great number of years has annually disgraced our town".
-In that year the military were brought in and after the police cut the first ball to pieces, another ball was produced and the town's Mayor was "stuck on the shoulder by a brick-bat, hurled by some ferocious ruffian, and severely bruised".
+In that year the military were brought in and after the police cut the first ball to pieces, another ball was produced and the town's Mayor was "struck on the shoulder by a brick-bat, hurled by some ferocious ruffian, and severely bruised".
 The Derby Football was banned in 1846, although it was played once more in 1870.